djdestasio/djdestasio.github.com/source/_posts/2013-06-17-imessage-fail.markdown

 After some digging, I stumbled upon this post http://www.lifehacker.com.au/2012/01/fix-the-imessage-iphone-to-android-bug/ that describes a known issue when you switch from an iPhone to Android.
-Essentially, you must log into your Apple account and deregister the old iPhone from your Apple profile in order to prevent other iPhones from attempting to send messages to your new (Android) device via iMessage.
+Essentially, you must log into your Apple account and de-register the old iPhone from your Apple profile in order to prevent other iPhones from attempting to send messages to your new (Android) device via iMessage.
 The only problem is, my wife NEVER had an iPhone.

 I personally checked the messages on the phones of a few of those family members and verified that the messages that were